 Through exploration of cultural myths surrounding bats, interactive games, and a slide show, students will be introduced to the fascinating world of bats.
 Emphasis will be placed on bat adaptations and bat-human interactions.
 Grades 3rd -7th

 With the help of “Alvin” our stuffed beaver, students will learn about the physical and behavior adaptations of beavers during a dress-up activity.
 Students will learn about the beaver life cycle through a beaver family role play, and explore how beaver behavior affects the lives of other plants and animals in the ecosystem through a “Beaver On Trial” simulation.
 Grades 2nd -7th

 Through the use of a slide show, audio aids, and hands-on examples, students will discover the unique adaptations of owls, learn about Wisconsin’s native owls, and explore the composition of owl pellets.
-Students will also dissect and keep an owl pellet. *Because of the additional cost of owl pellets.
-Grades: 2nd -7th
+Students will also dissect and keep an owl pellet. *There may be an additional fee due to the cost of the owl pellets.
+Grades: 2nd -7th.

 D.O.T.S.: I notice & I wonder… Supporting students to generate authentic science narratives with technology